Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology

 \section{Finite-time Lyapunov exponents and early-warning signals}

-In this section, we present a construction that allows us to represent the parametric families \eqref{eq:4Cparametrictransitionequation} on the same skewproduct base, that can be understood as a heteroclinic orbit connecting past and future.
-We also show that finite-time Lyapunov exponents are effective EWS for some critical transitions (including the transversal ones) occurring for one-parametric families of equations \eqref{eq:4Cparametrictransitionequation}$_c$ which satisfy the families of hypotheses \hyperlink{C}{{\rm\textbf{C}}} or \hyperlink{D}{{\rm\textbf{D}}}, and for which $c$ determine either the rate, the phase or the size of the transition function.
+In this section, we present a construction of a skewproduct base $\Omega$ on which we can jointly represent all the equations of the parametric family \eqref{eq:4Cparametrictransitionequation}, where $\Omega$ can be understood as a heteroclinic orbit connecting compact invariant sets representing past $\Omega_-$ and future $\Omega_+$.
+We also show that finite-time Lyapunov exponents are effective early-warning signals for some critical transitions (including the transversal ones) occurring for one-parametric families of equations \eqref{eq:4Cparametrictransitionequation} which satisfy the families of hypotheses \hyperlink{C}{{\rm\textbf{C}}} or \hyperlink{D}{{\rm\textbf{D}}}, and for which the parameter $c$ means either the rate, the phase or the size of the parameter shift.